Benchmarking Astrochemistry Paradigms: Relative Absence of C6H5CN+ in the Diffuse ISM: Analysis

 Experimental $\rm{C_6H_5CN^+}$ spectra yield lines comparable in wavelength to DIBs at 5600.72 {\AA} ($\lambda_{E}\simeq5602.0$ {\AA}) and 5594.58 {\AA} ($\lambda_{E}\simeq5595.3$ {\AA}).
-Those peaks could shift depending on temperature and other considerations \citep[e.g.,][their Fig.~5 and Table 1]{da24}.
+Those peaks could shift depending on the temperature and other considerations \citep[][their Fig.~5 and Table 1]{da24}.
 The mean EWs for the DIBs are 3 and 6 m{\AA}, accordingly.
-However, there is an absence of matches elsewhere relative to observed EW and lab intensity ratios (Fig.~\ref{fig1}).
-The $\rm{C_6H_5CN^+}-{\rm{He}}$ data in Fig.~\ref{fig1} were inferred from a \citet{da24} diagram using PlotDigitizer, and provide a broadly qualitative proxy relative to $\rm{C_6H_5CN^+}$ \citep[comparisons in Table 1 of][]{da24}.
 EW ratios for 5594.58 and 5600.72 {\AA} are offset ($2.87\pm0.37$) from the near-unity that describes the experimental intensity ratios presented in Figs.~4 \& 5 in \citet[][]{da24}, and a high correlation ($r\simeq 0.9$) is juxtaposed upon a significantly offset $\Delta$EW-$\rm{E(B-V)}$ correlation, thereby favoring separate carriers increasing in commensurate fashion.
 The conclusion would benefit from independent data.
 The comparison is indirect between experimental intensity and observed EWs, and offsets are expected.
+There is a general absence of matches elsewhere relative to observed EW and lab intensity ratios (Fig.~\ref{fig1}).
+The $\rm{C_6H_5CN^+}-{\rm{He}}$ data in Fig.~\ref{fig1} were inferred from a \citet{da24} diagram using PlotDigitizer, and provide a broadly qualitative proxy relative to $\rm{C_6H_5CN^+}$ \citep[comparisons in Table 1 of][]{da24}.
 An APO DIB exists slightly blueward of 5600.72 {\AA} at 5599.76 {\AA} \citep[see also Table~3 in][]{da24}, with half the EW, and it is unclear if they represent one line \citep[e.g., DIBs 5779.59 and 5780.64 {\AA}, see][]{fra21}.
 A DIB at 5609.82 {\AA} is comparable to $\lambda_{E}\simeq5613.1$ {\AA}, yet the intensity to EW ratio differs from experimental spectra.
 Nevertheless, in tandem with a low vibrational well to store excess photon energy \citep[e.g.,][]{al96}, Fig.~\ref{fig1} seemingly implies $\rm{C_6H_5CN^+}$ is unlikely to exist in detectable quantities in the diffuse ISM.
 That assertion is not tied to specific environments around emission-based celestial targets (UIEs).

 A generated spectrum is shown for the D0-D3 transition (Fig.~\ref{fig1}).
 Those simulated results were zero-pointed ($\lambda$) to the experimental D0-D3, and normalized to $\simeq 5140$ {\AA}.
 The experimental data do not sample the forbidden D0-D1 origin band, which is predicted near $\simeq 5803.9$ {\AA} \citep{xu06}.
 The DIB observations are not complicated by telluric contamination or blinding as noted for the inconclusive C$_{70}^{+}$ case \citep[][see also the experimental data and interpretation of \citealt{cam16}]{ma25a}. \citet{da24} articulated that the absence of DIBs near $\simeq 5140$ {\AA} may arise from observational constraints (i.e., large FWHM).